slinny/Standups/README.md

-An app implementing the Composable Architecture.
+An app demonstrates the Composable Architecture.